TahsinaRashid/Assignment05/readme.md

 ### 6. Answer the following questions clearly:

-1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?
+**1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll**?

 Answer: **getElementById** uses only one id attributes to select an element.
 Whereas **geElementByClassName** that has a class to select every element.